dafranco/hoopla-challenge/README.md

 ## Further considerations
-..* Using a cache would be a good idea for common read-only requests.
-It takes a long time asking for data through htto ..* I didn't feel confident enough of implementing a HATEOAS client.
+Using a cache would be a good idea for common read-only requests.
+It takes a long time asking for data through http

+I didn't feel confident enough of implementing a HATEOAS client.
 For long-term solutions brings easier modeling + request lifecicle

 ## Thanks for checking this code!